Vision Enhancing LLMs: Empowering Multimodal Knowledge Storage and Sharing in LLMs

 \subsection{Comparing Models}

-The comparing models mainly comprise three types of open-source large language models Llama-2: SFT Llama-2, RLHF-tuned Llama-2, and recently proposed MLLMs.
-To verify the new vision enhancing supervised fine-tuning method MKS2, we present text-only instruction tuned variant Llama-2-7b-INST-LoRA and Vicuna-Llama-2~\cite{refinedweb}, where we adopt the text instruction data identical to our approach and set $r=16$ for LoRA to train Llama2-7b-INST.
-Hence, the training parameters of Llama-2-7b-INST-LoRA is similar to the proposed MKS2-Llama-2-7B, about 14M.
-RLHF-tuned models are are language models that have been trained using a combination of human feedback and reinforcement learning techniques, achieving better performance to understand human instruction and generate high-quality responses.
-We mainly comparing with Llama-2-7b-chat and Llama-2-13b-chat variants released by Meta.
-Additionally, to evaluate the multimodal information processing capability of MKS2, we also introduce recently proposed MLLMs as baselines.
-Flamingo~\cite{alayrac2022flamingo} and OFA~\cite{wang2022unifying} are traditionally pretrained visual and language models, which have seen an amount of image-text pairs.
-BLIP-2~\cite{li2023blip2} is a widely-used visual and language models, achieving remarkable zero-shot performance on downstream image-text understanding tasks.
-MiniGPT-4~\citep{zhu2023minigpt}, KOSMOS-2 \citep{peng2023kosmos}, ImageBind-LLM \citep{han2023imagebind}, FROMAGe~\citep{koh2023grounding}, mPLUG-Owl~\cite{ye2023mplug}, LLaVR~\cite{liu2023visual} and InstructBLIP~\cite{li2023blip2} are multimodal instruction tuned MLLMs, trained with enormous image-text instruction-following data.
+The comparing models mainly comprise three types of open-source Llama-2 variants: \textit{SFT Llama-2, RLHF-tuned Llama-2, and recently proposed MLLMs}.
+To verify the vision-enhancing method MKS2-Llama, we present text-only instruction-tuned variant Llama-2-7b-INST-LoRA and Vicuna-Llama-2~\citep{refinedweb}, where we adopt the textual instruction data identical to our approach and set $r=16$ for LoRA to train Llama2-7b-INST.
+Hence, the training parameters of Llama-2-7b-INST-LoRA are similar to the proposed MKS2-Llama-2-7B, about 14M.
+RLHF-tuned models are language models that are trained using a combination of human feedback and reinforcement learning techniques, achieving better performance in understanding human instructions and generating high-quality responses.
+Additionally, to evaluate the multimodal information processing capability of MKS2-Llama, we also introduce recent MLLMs as baselines.
+Flamingo~\citep{alayrac2022flamingo} and OFA~\citep{wang2022unifying} are traditionally pretrained visual-language models, which have seen an amount of image-text pairs.
+BLIP-2~\citep{li2023blip2} is a widely-used visual and language model, achieving remarkable zero-shot performance on downstream image-text understanding tasks.
+MiniGPT-4~\citep{zhu2023minigpt}, KOSMOS-2 \citep{peng2023kosmos}, ImageBind-LLM \citep{han2023imagebind}, FROMAGe~\citep{koh2023grounding}, mPLUG-Owl~\citep{ye2023mplug}, LLaVR~\citep{zhang2023llavar} and InstructBLIP~\citep{dai2024instructblip} are multimodal instruction-tuned MLLMs, trained with enormous image-text instruction-following data.
 In addition, for the knowledge-based VQA tasks, we introduced two task-specific model: ViperGPT \citep{suris2023vipergpt} with code-based visual reasoning and REVEAL \citep{hu2023reveal} with multimodal knowledge retrieval generation.